NXT 2.0 TV preview: The lineup for Tuesday's USA Network show - Pro Wrestling Dot Net

 -Alba Fyre (f/k/a Kay Lee Ray) returns

-Powell’s POV: I assume we’ll also find out more about the super druids who showed up at the end of the NXT Championship match on last night’s Spring Breakin’ themed edition.
-Join John Moore for his live reviews of NXT every Tuesday at 7CT/8ET.
+Powell’s POV: Join John Moore for his live reviews of NXT every Tuesday at 7CT/8ET.
 John’s same night audio reviews are available each week for Dot Net Members (including our Patreon subscribers).

 Be the first to comment